Blinnik/GraduateWork_Blinnikov_2022/README.md

 # GraduateWork_Blinnikov_2022

-Discord bot data processing client-server application (Discord bot + Web application)
+Discord bot data processing client-server application (Discord bot + Web application).
+The foundation of the application was implemented, as well as the most necessary functions for the discord bot (demonstration of skills).

+## Functionality

+**Interaction via text chat:**
++ Play, skip and stop music
++ Reaction Roles system
++ Clear messages in the text chat
++ Ban, unban and kick user
++ Change prefix of the bot
++ Help menu

+**Interaction via dashboard of the web application:**
++ Change prefix of the bot
++ Send message to text channels

 ## Setup